 Subsection 269TAC(1) states that, subject to certain conditions, the normal value is the price at which like goods are sold in the domestic market of the country of export.
 Paragraph 269TAC(2)(c) provides for the normal value to be constructed using the cost to make and sell the goods in the country of export, and s.
-269TAC(2)(d) provides for the normal value to be determined using the price of the goods exported from the country of export to a third country.
+269TAC(2)(d) provides for the normal value to use the price of exports from the country of export to a third country.

 Dumping margins are determined under s.
 269TACB.
 The Commission considers that the transaction to transaction method provided for in s.
 269TACB(2)(b) best suits those circumstances where there are not a large number of transactions, such as capital equipment made to specific requirements where the normal value may vary from transaction to transaction with significant technical variation between each sale.
 The transaction to transaction method is provided for at s.
 269TACB(2)(b) and requires that each export transaction price be compared to each corresponding normal value.
-This method produces as many dumping margins as there are export transactions and these are amalgamated using a weighted average in order to calculate a single dumping margin for each exporter over the investigation period3.
+This method produces as many dumping margins as there are export transactions and these are amalgamated using a weighted average in order to calculate a single dumping margin for each exporter over the investigation period4.

 However, s.
 269TACB(3) provides that if the Minister is satisfied that export prices differ significantly among different purchasers, regions or periods and those differences make the methods referred to in s.
 269TACB(2) inappropriate, the Minister may compare export prices with the weighted average of corresponding normal values.
-This issue is further discussed in Section 4.6 of this report.
+This issue is further discussed in Section 6.6 of this report.

-This chapter explains the results of investigations by the Commission into whether power transformers were exported from China, Indonesia, Korea, Taiwan, Thailand and Vietnam to Australia at dumped prices during the investigation period, so far as that relates to exporters that are the subject of this termination report.
+This chapter explains the results of investigations by the Commission into whether power transformers were exported from China, Indonesia, Korea, Taiwan, Thailand and Vietnam to Australia at dumped prices during the investigation period.

-4.3 Constructed normal values
+6.3 Constructed normal values